 8. TRAVEL TO THE NORTH SHORE

 I lived in Duluth for five years and have always enjoyed revisiting…in the summer.
-The kids get a kick out of the lake, the boardwalk, Canal Park, and the lift bridge.
-Even more, they seriously LOVE hiking Gooseberry Falls or Jay Cooke State Park, and being rewarded for a job well done with a stop at Betty’s Pies.
-Of course there’s a million more stops you can make in the vast “North Shore” but I don’t have the time to run through alla that.
-So just read this.
+The kids get a kick out of the lake, the boardwalk, Park Point Beach, Canal Park, Enger Tower, Glensheen Mansion, and the lift bridge.
+Even more, they seriously LOVE hiking Gooseberry Falls, Jay Cooke State Park, or Split Rock Lighthouse and Pebble Beach.
+Then they can get rewarded for a job well done with a stop at Betty’s Pies, Portland Malt Shoppe, Great Lakes Candy Kitchen, or Sweet Kismet Candy Store.
+Of course there’s a million more stops you can make in the vast “North Shore” – I wrote all about how to jam-pack a day full of adventures there in my blog post here.
+It’s worth a day trip.
+Or a weekend.
+Or, heck, a full week.
+Why not?!

-9. SPEND A DAY AT THE ST LOUIS PARK AQUATIC CENTER
+9. SPEND A DAY AT A UNIQUE POOL

 10. SPEND A DAY IN STILLWATER